777388/Detect-Informants/README.md

 # Detect-Informants

+The roaches were tiny today.

-Just put this in console:
+Just put this in javascript console:

 new resizeBy.name = ReportingObserver